afrantzeskakis/convive-3/docs/wine-descriptors.md

 # Professional Wine Descriptors Dictionary

-**Note: This documentation is now superseded by the unified wine descriptor system in `shared/wine-descriptors.ts`.
-Please reference that file for the comprehensive, merged wine descriptor database that powers both the highlighting system and OpenAI analysis.**
+**⚠️ DEPRECATION NOTICE:** This document has been superseded by the unified wine descriptor system in `shared/wine-descriptors.ts`.
+This file contains only 97 descriptors and is kept for reference only.
+The active system now contains **ALL 211 comprehensive descriptors** from the original source documents with complete definitions preserved.

 ## Texture & Structure
 - **Lush** – Sumptuously rich and soft on the palate, often low in acidity but full of ripe fruit and a cushiony texture.